Giroud, Mbappe help France beat Australia 4-1 at World Cup

 Kylian Mbappe scored one and set up the second of Olivier Giroud’s two goals to help the defending champions beat Australia 4-1 Tuesday.

-Moments earlier, Mbappe headed in Ousmane Dembele’s cross from the right to start this World Cup as he finished the last — with a goal.
+Moments before that strike, Mbappe headed in Ousmane Dembele’s cross from the right to start this World Cup as he finished the last — with a goal.
 He knelt with one hand behind his back and his finger on his forehead in a new celebration.

 Craig Goodwin gave Australia the lead when he turned in winger Mathew Leckie’s cross in the ninth minute.
 France midfielder Adrien Rabiot equalized with a powerful header in the 27th and set up Giroud’s first goal shortly after.